jonathanrtuck/mario/README.md

 - This implemention does not account for the following scenario:
   - Say there are 16ms between updates.
 If, during an update, it is discovered that a movable entity (A) fell onto a collidable entity (B) after 1ms, its Y-velocity is set to and stays at `0` unto gravity is applied at the next update.
 Thus, if 1ms later entity B's position changes, entity A will continue to hang in mid-air for the remaining 14ms of the update cycle.
   - This can only happen if a movable entity collides with and remins against a collidable entity that is susequently collided with and moved by another movable entity.
 However, I do not believe this scenario can happen in this game, because Mario is the only movable entity that remains against a collidable entity, and there are no other entities that can cause a collidable entity to move.
-- This implemention should handle 3D collisions (entities with velocity in the Z dimension), but it has not been tested.
+- This implemention could be modified to handle 3D collisions (entities with velocity in the Z dimension).

 ## todo

-- lose when mario hits y=0
-- win when mario hits flag
+- question block bitmaps/animation
 - mario bitmaps/animation
-- game time
-  - needed to animate i.e. question blocks
-    - so pass to entities?
-      - how?
-        - entities provide a `render` method?
 - enemies
 - items
   - coin